MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-kspin_descriptor.md

 Specifies the GUID of the localized Unicode string name for the pin type, stored in the Registry.

+### -field Reserved

+Not used.
+A member of an unnamed union used to force proper alignment on the unnamed structure.

 ### -field ConstrainedDataRangesCount

 Specifies the number of entries in the array pointed to by <b>ConstrainedDataRanges</b>.